ros-navigation/docs.nav2.org/build_instructions/index.rst

 * Released Distribution Binaries

-  * Simply build Nav2 using installable binary dependencies
+  * Build Nav2 using readily installable binary dependencies

 * Rolling Development Source

-  * Intricately build Nav2 using from latest source dependencies
+  * Build Nav2 using custom or latest source dependencies

 * Docker Container Images

-  * Quickly build Nav2 using cached images and templated Dockerfiles
+  * Build Nav2 using cached images and templated Dockerfiles

 .. tip::
   For a *repeatable*, *reproducible* and *streamlined* development experience, check the Nav2 documentation on using :ref:`dev-containers`!